BernardoJoseLlamasVerna/BernardoJoseLlamasVerna.github.io/index.md

 ---

 In this personal page you can find some of my public projects, interests and a brief curriculum.
-If you want more details about my education and profesional experience you can take a look on my [linkedin profile](https://www.linkedin.com/in/bernardo-llamas-verna-55bb5343/ target="_blank").
+If you want more details about my education and profesional experience you can take a look on my [linkedin profile](https://www.linkedin.com/in/bernardo-llamas-verna-55bb5343/){:target="_blank" rel="noopener"}.
 Also, a more narrative curriculum can be found [here](./aboutMe.html).

 # Experience